Skip to main content

 Federal regulations serve as a necessary buffer, ensuring that the simplistic data collection of wellness programs does not unfairly penalize the complex biological reality of an individual’s health or their sophisticated, clinically-guided treatments.

 The legal framework of HIPAA and the ACA, therefore, acts as an essential bridge between the reductionist approach of corporate wellness and the complex reality of individual human physiology.
-The requirement for a reasonable alternative standard is a tacit admission that a person’s cannot be separated from their unique biological context.
+The requirement for a reasonable alternative standard is a tacit admission that a person’s health data cannot be separated from their unique biological context.

-It ensures that an individual undertaking a sophisticated, physician-supervised protocol to improve their is not inadvertently penalized by a program that is incapable of understanding the nuance of their journey.
+It ensures that an individual undertaking a sophisticated, physician-supervised protocol to improve their metabolic health is not inadvertently penalized by a program that is incapable of understanding the nuance of their journey.
 The law protects the patient’s right to pursue optimal health, even when the path to that health involves interventions that create data points that fall outside of a simplified, population-based ideal.

 References